Ignacio-Arroyo/Ignacio-Arroyo/.github/README.md

 <h2 align="left">Hi 👋!
-My name is Ignacio Arroyo Garza and I'm currently studying Computer Science and Network Engineering at the ENSEEIHT Toulouse.</h2>
+My name is Ignacio Arroyo Garza and I'm currently studying Cybersecuriry, Computer Science and Network Engineering at the ENSEEIHT Toulouse.</h2>

 ###